André Saraiva’s Lisbon street art is the city’s largest mural. Discover the artist’s most colourful and exuberant work in São Vicente de Fora.

 I was tipped off by the lovely Catarina at the Four Seasons Lisbon, where I was staying.
 As soon as Catarina heard that I was off to go and spy out some of Lisbon’s street art, she suggested I check out Saraiva’s urban mural (thanks Catarina).

-About André Saraiva’s Lisbon Mural
+What You Need to Know About André Saraiva’s Lisbon Mural

 The mural was inaugurated in 2016, but it’s still pretty low on people’s radars (meaning prime photo posing

 Saraiva spent two years working on the huge hand-painted mural, which is made up of more than 50,000 tiles.
 Its playful brushstrokes and bright colours are certainly eye-catching

 Saraiva’s mural, however, is much more than a pretty picture – it captures stories from Saraiva’s life.